charlesvill/ObsidianVault/Computer Science/Full Stack Dev/Backend/The back end.md

 		- you can look for new domain using domainr
 		- PaaS will have documentation on how to point your new domain name with your application
 	- Error handling - this is where git skills will come in handy. `git log` and `git checkout` will help to revert to different versions of the app that were working better
+	- what service do I use?
+		- Adaptable.io

 ### Forms and Data Handling
 - POST vs GET - post is generally more secure becuase sensitive information is kept out of the URL which means it wont show on server logs.